Shift3/DevOps-Apprenticeship-Notes/README.md

 * Please post your pull requests below. *

 Anju is driving me to make this new pull request!
-She is doing an Awesome job. :)
+She is doing an Awesome job. :) *this is my third PR*

+Nobu is driving me to make this new pull request!
+Shis is ALSO doing an amazing job. :) *this is my fourth PR*